nikihowe/myriad/README.md

 # Myriad

-A library for solving continuous optimal control problem in JAX.
+A library for solving trajectory optimization problems in JAX.
-For more information than this readme, please see the full [documentation](https://nikihowe.github.io/optimal-control/html/myriad/index.html).
+For descriptions of the available environments, optimizers, and other aspects of this repository, please see the [documentation](https://nikihowe.github.io/optimal-control/html/myriad/index.html).

 ## Directory structure
 ```